LKOC sponsors several wonderful programs at the Women’s Community Correctional Center (WCCC) here in Kailua, as part of our LKOC/WCCC Partnership.

 ********* Here are the programs that LKOC currently sponsors at WCCC.

 ~ Learning to Grow (LTG), which teaches inmates horticultural skills, as well as small business, financial and life skills, they can use upon release.
 Also, hydroponic lettuce they grow at the facility is sold at Foodland stores across Oahu, where all proceeds go to support the program.
-Our LKOC volunteers have been mentoring the women in the program since 2008 (they volunteer 2-3 times a week at the facility), and we hire instructors from the community to teach a series of 6-week classes, throughout the year.
+Our LKOC volunteers mentor the women in the program, visiting the nursery several times a week, and we hire instructors from the community to teach a series of 6-week classes, throughout the year.
 See below for more details on this life-changing program.

-~ The Community Service Workline, which, since 1999, has been providing teams of inmates who maintain the landscaping at numerous public areas in Windward Oahu.
+~ The Community Service Workline (CSWL), which, since 1999, has been providing teams of inmates who maintain the landscaping at numerous public areas in Windward Oahu.
 See below for more details on this program.

-~ Goats in the Garden, wherein inmates take care of a small herd of goats that maintain the underbrush around the garden nursery.
+~ Goats in the Garden, where, since 2019, inmates take care of a small herd of goats as part of an animal husbandry program.
 See below for more details on this program.

 ~ Exceptional Trees - since 2002, LKOC has provided funds for the professional maintenance of three "Exceptional Tree" Monkeypod specimens on the exterior grounds of the facility.
 These magnificent trees are some of the oldest on the ET Registry and are clearly visible from Kalanianaole Highway, for all to enjoy.